jhnwllr/GBIF_additional_filters/README.md

 This is a companion piece to **GBIF filtering checklist** the blog post here[]().

 Here I will take you through some additional filters that you might want to add.
-The rest of these filters are a little bit more difficult and might involve more judgment calls.
-So I put them in this repository.
+The rest of these filters are a little bit more difficult and **might involve more judgment calls**, so I put them in this repository.

 ## Filter **metagenomics**